AI as multiplier, discipline as durability

 Architecture Decision Records, written as I go.
 Each one captures one architectural decision: context, decision, consequences, alternatives considered with rejection reasons, implementation notes.
 ECM has 38 of them in nine months.

-The thing ADRs solve that CLAUDE.md doesn't is the "why didn't you just..." failure mode.
+The thing ADRs solve that AGENTS.md doesn't is the "why didn't you just…" failure mode.
 Future me — or a future contributor, or the AI in a session three months from now — looks at a piece of code that seems weird and thinks "we should just refactor this back to the obvious thing."
 The ADR has the obvious thing in the "Alternatives Considered" section with the reason it was rejected.
 The refactor doesn't happen.
 The hard-won design stays.

 I wrote a separate post on ADR-driven solo development.
 The short version: writing ADRs while making the decision (not in batches afterwards) costs 20 minutes per decision and saves hours per decision when future-you would otherwise relitigate it.